 NSE Clearing levies lower margin on its clearing participants for their offsetting positions in different segments or within a segment by providing cross margin benefit.
-Cross margin benefits are provided for positions in index futures/index ETFs and constituent stock futures/ETFs.
+Cross margin benefits are provided for positions in index futures/index ETFs and constituent stock futures/ETFs to the extent of 75% for Index futures and constituent stock futures in F&O segment having expiry date same as index futures contract and to the extent of 65% for Index futures and constituent stock futures in F&O segment having expiry date different from index futures contract.

 Cross margin benefit is also provided for offsetting positions in stock futures and underlying stocks.
 These are very highly correlated.
 NSE Clearing provides margin benefit to the extent of 75% of the margin requirement.
-Cross margin benefit is also available on co-related equity indices to the extent of 70% of the margin requirement.
+Cross margin benefit is also available on co-related equity indices having expiry same date to the extent of 70% of the margin requirement; for co-related equity indices having different expiry date, the cross margin benefit is provided to the extent of 60% of the margin requirement.